 Prevention Tips

-• Keep the AC charge current limiter at maximum unless your electrician advises otherwise
+Keep the AC AC charging current setting at maximum unless your electrician advises otherwise

 Kia EV6 Wrong Connector?
 Which Charging Plug to Use

 You are at a charging station and there are multiple cables hanging from the charger.
 Which one fits your Kia EV6?
 The EV6 has one charge port on the right rear fender that accepts two connector types: Type 2 for AC charging (up to 11 kW) and CCS2 for DC fast charging (up to 233 kW).
-Picking the wrong one will not damage your car, it simply will not fit.
+Each connector has a unique shape, so the wrong one simply will not fit.
 Here is how to get it right every time.

 Quick Diagnosis